Espacio Lejano Station: Military use concerns

 Many, including local residents, journalists, think tanks, and the U.S. government, have voiced concern that the station may be used for military or signals intelligence purposes, but others have challenged or tempered this view.
-Mauricio Macri’s former foreign minister, Susana Malcorra, said in an interview that Argentina has no physical oversight of the station's operations.
+Mauricio Macri's former foreign minister, Susana Malcorra, said in an interview that Argentina has no physical oversight of the station's operations.
 In 2016, Argentine officials stated that China agreed to use the station solely for civilian purposes, but without an oversight mechanism in place.
 Opposition legislators characterized the 50-year agreement with the Chinese government as a loss of national sovereignty.

 In 2024, after U.S. Ambassador Marc Stanley publicly complained about the station, the government of Javier Milei was reported to want to inspect the station for contract compliance.
 This was later toned down to a five-hour "visit", which took place on April 18th and was deemed a "superficial technical review."
+Government spokesman Manuel Adorni concluded there was no military activity on the station, while chancellor Diana Mondino said she could not tell if there were military personnel because the Chinese "can't be told apart".